Mary Frann: Career

 After receiving an offer to host another morning show, Frann realized she wanted to pursue a career as an actress rather than a broadcaster.
 In 1968, she moved to Los Angeles where she stayed with her best friend, actress Joan Van Ark.
 Shortly after her arrival, Frann won a role on the NBC crime drama series My Friend Tony.
 After winning the role, Frann's agent told her that he felt she should change her name to something more appealing.
 Frann adopted the stage name "Jennifer Douglas", a name she picked from the phone book.
 After My Friend Tony was canceled after one season, Frann returned to using the name "Mary Frann" (which she had gone by since high school) as her professional name.

 For the next five years, Frann continued to work in television and also worked in theatre in Los Angeles and New York.
 In 1974, she landed the role of Amanda Howard on the daytime soap opera Days of Our Lives.
 She would remain on the show until 1979.
 While on the series, Frann also made guest appearances on Quincy, M.E.; The Rockford Files; Fantasy Island; The Mary Tyler Moore Show and WKRP in Cincinnati.
 In 1978, Frann was nearly cast as Sue Ellen Ewing on the CBS primetime drama Dallas.
 Producers later decided to cast actress Linda Gray.
 In 1982, she starred on the short-lived series King's Crossing with Linda Hamilton.
 That series was canceled after one season due to low ratings.
-Later that year, she landed her most memorable role as Joanna Loudon, the wife of Vermont inn owner Dick Loudon (Bob Newhart), in the sitcom Newhart.
+Later that year, she was cast as Joanna Loudon, the wife of Vermont inn owner Dick Loudon (Bob Newhart), in the sitcom Newhart.
 The series, which aired from October 1982 to May 1990, was a hit with audiences and was nominated for 25 Emmys and five Golden Globes.

 Shortly after filming the series finale, Frann was cast as "Clementine Duke" in the miniseries Lucky/Chances.
 The series was based on two of Jackie Collins' novels, Lucky and Chances.
 The role was a dramatic departure from Frann's work on Newhart and surprised audiences.
 She later told the Los Angeles Times, "I thought it would be outrageous, flamboyant, glamorous.
 I wanted to remind people that I was capable of playing many different roles."

 During the run of Newhart, Frann continued acting in various projects.
 In 1985, she co-starred in the TV movie Gidget's Summer Reunion, and in 1988, she appeared in Dance 'til Dawn with Alyssa Milano, Christina Applegate and Kelsey Grammer.
 Frann also co-hosted the Miss USA and Miss Universe pageants of 1986 and 1987, and acted as hostess for the Macy's Thanksgiving Day Parade and the Rose Parade.

 Her last acting role came in an episode of the series Beyond Belief: Fact or Fiction.
 Due to the sporadic airing of the series, the episode she was in, "The Curse of Hampton Manor", aired two years after her death.